scikit-learn/enhancement_proposals/slep023/proposal.rst

   When a callback is evaluated for a given task, it receives the corresponding context which exposes attributes that provide information about the task being executed to be used by the callback to adapt its behavior.
+It also receives all the information that the estimator is able to provide about the state of the fitting process at this task.

 - a `CallbackSupportMixin` class that the estimator should inherit from.
 This mixin exposes the following methods: